Introduction

 • A waste calculator tool to see how much waste a business generates and how recycling can help save money.

-• Guidance on the importance of recycling, waste audits, Duty of Care, procurement, communicating in the workplace, managing and storing waste
+• Guidance on the importance of recycling, waste audits, Duty of Care, procurement, communicating in the workplace, and managing and storing waste

 • Free downloadable communications resources to help businesses engage with staff and encourage recycling in the workplace.